rusty22/kong-assignment/README.md

  npx playwright show-report
 ```

+You can also open the report at `playwright-report/index.html`.

 # Design Considerations

 I used the **page object model** pattern to model locators within the Workspace summary, Workspace overview, Gateway services, and routes pages.
 This helped to ensure reusable locators across several pages in the Kong Manager UI.
 For more complicated elements in the UI of a page, I decided to break it down further by making component classes that can be reused across pages (eg. Header and Sidebar ).